Michaelcrem/Mortgage-Calculator/README.md

 A networked application that uses Express.js as a framework to run on port 3000 (mortageCal.js) application uses Pug template engine to provide layout.

-The Prototype design I built in Adobe XD and After Effects: https://mcremoni.myportfolio.com/mortgage-calculator
+The UI Prototype design I built in Adobe XD and After Effects: https://mcremoni.myportfolio.com/mortgage-calculator

 Full stack project network application: https://sliding-mortgage-calculator.herokuapp.com/